Battle of Rangiriri: The battle

 About 3pm on 20 November Cameron ordered the start of a two-hour artillery bombardment, with additional fire coming from gunboats Curacoa and Pioneer.
 At 4.45pm, Leslie's division had still not landed because of strong flood currents and adverse winds but Cameron—concerned about the onset of darkness and the risk that his enemy would again escape—decided to launch his southward frontal attack.
 It began with two separate groups: 320 members of the 65th under Colonel Wyatt, with Royal Engineers on Cameron's right (the river side) and 290 men of the 12th and 14th under Colonel Austen extending the line to the British left.

 British casualties began to mount as they stormed the Māori positions across the 600 m gap under heavy fire.
-Two colonels, Austen and Phelps, were both killed as the 12th and 14th headed for the centre of the 500m-long line, unaware it was the location of the redoubt, its strongest section.
+Two colonels, Austen and Phelps, were both killed as the 12th and 14th headed for the centre of the 500m-long line; they were unaware it was the location of the redoubt, its strongest section.
 Two officers of the 12th made a desperate attempt to climb the earthworks, but almost every man who reached the top with the aid of ladders was immediately shot down.
 The repulse of the assault left about 40 British dead or wounded.
 Members of the 65th Regiment, meanwhile, were faltering under the withering fire, taking cover before being stirred to resume their advance.
 They reached the trenches at the river side of the fortification, bridged them with planks and managed to penetrate the Māori line, possibly because much of the garrison had moved to the central redoubt to fend off the attack.
 About 30 Māori were killed and the surviving defenders abandoned the river-facing trenches and began fleeing south.
 Cameron ordered the remaining company of reserves to join the 65th in attacking the central redoubt from the west and south, but the 500-strong force began to come under the same heavy fire from the redoubt and adjacent works that had stopped the 12th and 14th.
 One group of British found themselves cut off at the rear entrance to the redoubt.
 "At one time," wrote historian James Belich, "four British corpses, seven wounded men and seven unhurt men were crammed into this corner.
 More men were killed while trying to go to their aid."